25 FOODS YOU SHOULD EAT TO IMPROVE YOUR BRAIN CAPACITY AND MEMORY

 This fruit has been shown to have a very wonderful effect on the brain; owing to the fact that they are rich in Vitamin C and antioxidants.

 Research also shows that blackcurrant juice has a great impact on attention, mood and learning as it affects the brain wave spectra.
+To extract the best juices, check the best juicers for celery and blackcurrant.

 In addition, blackcurrant juice reduces the activity of a particular enzyme – monoamine oxidase (MAO) which has two functions; it is responsible for the breakdown of monoamines in food.